Trichonephila inaurata: Subspecies

-A rare blue Trichonephilla inaurata in NSW.

 In addition to the nominate subspecies (T. i. inaurata) of Mauritius and Réunion, a second subspecies is currently recognized: T. i. madagascariensis (Vinson, 1863), which occurs from South Africa to the Seychelles.

 Captive breeding

 This species is commonly kept in captivity.
 Egg sacs the size of a small marble are made of thick silk and contain 100-200 eggs which hatch after two months.
 They start out with a 2mm leg span and grow rapidly.
 Males mature in one to two months depending on the form.
 A small percentage of males mature early and resemble a small, black crab spider with only an 8-10mm leg span.
 Most males mature later and resemble the form of the female but have very little color and only a 25-30mm leg span.
 Females mature in four months with an approximate 100mm leg span.